ruisp666/SDCU/Advanced-Lane-Lines/adv_lane_finding_writeup.md

 #### 5. Detect lane pixels and fit to find the lane boundary.

-Here, before we applied the detection algorithm, we did some pre-proccesing to the perspective image above.
+Here, before applying the detection algorithm, we did some pre-proccesing to the perspective image above.
 Namely, we have: